Energy in servo systems

 Figure 3: Ragone diagram (source: ac-nantes.fr)

-All of these steps allow us to know the energy requirements for moving a foil, from the mechanical power to be exerted through the energy efficiency of the cylinder, the electrical powers to be supplied and the storage capacities and characteristics.
-Once this behaviour is known, what energy-related control strategies could be put in place?
+All these steps together enable us to identify the energy requirements for moving a foil, from the mechanical power to be exerted, via the actuator's energy efficiency, the electrical power to be supplied, and the storage capacities and characteristics.
+Once we know this behavior, what energy-related control strategies could be implemented?

 Energy" strategies